micartey/karl-the-voice-assistant/README.md

 This project is a simple voice assistant that watches for a wake word, plays a sound once the wake word has been recognized and listens for audio input.
-The aim of this voice assistant is, to have a voice assistant with the power of OpenAI's GPT and continouse conversations.
+The aim of this voice assistant is, to have a voice assistant with the power of OpenAI's GPT and continuous conversations.
 The wake word detection is done on the client side and not processed by any cloud provider as per [concept](CONCEPT.md).

 ### Motivation